Prostitution in Brazil

 Prostitution in Brazil is legal, in terms of exchanging sex for money, as there are no laws forbidding adults from being professional sex workers, but it is illegal to operate a brothel or to employ sex workers in any other way.
 Public order and vagrancy laws are used against street prostitutes.
 The affordability of prostitutes is the most inquired-about term in word completion queries on purchases on Google in Brazil.

 Extent

 A 2013 survey published by UNAIDS estimated there to be 546,848 prostitutes in the country.

-Exploitation of child and teenagers through prostitution in Brazil is widespread and a serious problem.
+Exploitation of children and teenagers through prostitution in Brazil is widespread and a serious problem.
 Brazil is considered to have the worst levels of child sex trafficking after Thailand, with an estimated 250,000 children involved.
 The phenomenon is closely related with high levels of poverty and inequality in some areas of the country.
 According to the recently released Protection Project report, various official sources agree that from 250,000 to 500,000 children live as child prostitutes.

 NGOs and officials report some police officers ignore the exploitation of children in sex trafficking, patronize brothels, and rob and assault women in prostitution, impeding identification of sex trafficking victims.

 The government of Brazil was working stringently to clamp down on child prostitution.